nextcloud/documentation/admin_manual/configuration/auth_ldap.rst

   * Example: *[X]*

-Port:
-  The port on which to connect to the LDAP server.

-  * Example: *389*

 Backup (Replica) Host:
   A backup server can be defined here. ownCloud tries to connect to the backup